PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Results

 Then the error vector $e$ can be expanded as:

 where $\alpha_i = \phi_i^\top e$ are the coefficients of $e$ projected onto each eigenmode.

 Substituting into \cref{eq:proj_energy}, the projection energy becomes:

 This form reveals that the total projection energy is a weighted sum of the error components, where each component is scaled by the corresponding eigenvalue $\lambda_i$.
-High-energy components (associated with large $\lambda_i$) dominate the error and are harder to eliminate in early PCG iterations, which tend to smooth out low-frequency (small $\lambda$) components more efficiently.
-Therefore, a good network initialization should minimize $\alpha_i$ in high-$\lambda$ directions, aligning the output with the low-frequency modes of $\tilde{K}$.
+In PCG, the convergence rate depends strongly on the spectral distribution of the preconditioned system.
+Error components aligned with eigen-directions of higher energy (large $\lambda$) are typically harder to eliminate, meaning that if the initial solution carries large projection weights in these directions, convergence will be slow.
+Conversely, components with lower energy (small $\lambda$) are reduced more quickly, so a good initialization is one that minimizes the error energy in the high-$\lambda$ directions.
+In this sense, the projection energy provides a direct measure of initialization quality and its impact on subsequent PCG efficiency.

 We evaluate four initialization strategies: (1) zero initialization (as in conventional PCG solvers), (2) PH-Net predictions, and \name predictions trained with (3) 8 and (4) 10 embedded PCG steps.
 As shown in \cref{fig:smooth-map}, only the solver-aware training of \name produces initializations with minimal projection energy, consistently achieving the fastest convergence across all scenarios.
 This highlights the effectiveness of joint training in aligning learned representations with solver dynamics.
 Formal derivations of the projection energy metric are provided in Supplementary.